GonzaloRMDT/TermProgress/README.md

 1. Get a Twitter dev account on [https://developer.twitter.com/](https://developer.twitter.com/).

 2. Set the following variables on your Term Progress API production environment:
-   1. `APPLICATIONCONFIGURATION__ADMINUSERNAME`: your API admin username.
+   1. `ApplicationConfiguration:AdminUsername`: your API admin username.
-   2. `APPLICATIONCONFIGURATION__ADMINPASSWORD`: your API admin password.
+   2. `ApplicationConfiguration:AdminPassword`: your API admin password.
-   3. `TWITTERCLIENTCONFIGURATION__ACCESSTOKEN`: your Twitter access token.
+   3. `TwitterClientConfiguration:AccessToken`: your Twitter access token.
-   4. `TWITTERCLIENTCONFIGURATION__ACCESSTOKENSECRET`: your Twitter access token secret.
+   4. `TwitterClientConfiguration:AccessTokenSecret`: your Twitter access token secret.
-   5. `TWITTERCLIENTCONFIGURATION__CONSUMERKEY`: your Twitter consumer key.
+   5. `TwitterClientConfiguration:ConsumerKey`: your Twitter consumer key.
-   6. `TWITTERCLIENTCONFIGURATION__CONSUMERSECRET`: your Twitter consumer secret.
+   6. `TwitterClientConfiguration:ConsumerSecret`: your Twitter consumer secret.
-   7. `JSONWEBTOKENCONFIGURATION__AUDIENCE`: a JSON Web Token authentication audience identity.
+   7. `JsonWebTokenConfiguration:Audience`: a JSON Web Token authentication audience identity.
-   8. `JSONWEBTOKENCONFIGURATION__ISSUER`: JSON Web Token authentication issuer identity.
+   8. `JsonWebTokenConfiguration:Issuer`: a JSON Web Token authentication issuer identity.
-   9. `JSONWEBTOKENCONFIGURATION__SECRETKEY`: JSON Web Token authentication secret key.
+   9. `JsonWebTokenConfiguration:SecretKey`: a JSON Web Token authentication secret key.

 3. On `TermProgress.WebAPI/appsettings.json`, set the following key values:
     1.  `Culture`: Set the desired culture that will be used on tweet generation.
 By default, it is `es-AR`.